gp5251/visual_inspector/README.en.md

 	- alt + 4: Window Width

 ### Tips:
 If the shortcut does not work, please check if the current page's focus is inside other form controls (such as input, textarea...)?
-The easiest way, click on the mockup and to try again :)
+The easiest way, click on the mockup, or on the blank area in the page and to try again :)